 Your employees need to feel that the IT department is there to help.
 Not only can this kind of collegial relationship prevent an attack, but it’s crucial if an attack actually occurs.
 If an employee falls victim to a scam or phishing attack and avoids telling your IT professional because they fear they’ll be met with scorn, it can worsen the effects of the attack.
 ITT can provide remediation resources to the individual and organization, but only if they’re a trusted part of your team.

 You want hardware and software that are set up to recognize suspicious patterns and unusual occurrences.
 But the human brain is set up to do the same thing and can be a powerful weapon in fighting fraud.
 Train your employees to know how, when and why cyber attacks happen, and you’ll vastly increase your ability to ward off and recognize an attack.

 That’s it!
 On top of all of this criminals are constantly improving their methodologies so we have to constantly be on out the lookout for new ways to safeguard our companies and customers.

 CertifID is here to make sure Wire Fraud becomes a thing of the past.
 Subscribe to our newsletter in the footer below for more great tips and tricks to keep you safe.
-And if you’re ready to guarantee ALL of your wire transfers, then try out our FREE 30 day trial, no obligations or cancellation fees.
-Sign up today and join us in our fight against fraud.
+And if you’re ready to guarantee ALL of your wire transfers, then try out our FREE 14 day trial, no obligations or cancellation fees.
+Sign up today to forget about fraud and get back to running your business.